What is an orthotic?

 A physical therapist will complete your orthotic evaluation and fitting.
 Physical therapists are experts in musculoskeletal dysfunction and movement and therefore are the optimal licensed professional to see for orthotics.

 We will discuss your choice of footwear and desired activities.
-Obtaining this information allows the orthotic to be made for your foot assuring the best possible fit and performance.
+We will modify an orthotic to match your needs and activities.

 Once made, the physical therapist will reassess your movement patterns after the orthotic is inserted to ensure proper function.
 Foot orthotics can be particularly effective when utilized in concert with other physical therapy procedures in achieving the best possible outcome for you.